 We also are pleased to see that voters have approved the quarter-cent sales tax.
 The sales tax is expected to generate an extra $6 million a year, which the county has pledged to help pay for the school bonds.

-On Tuesday, May 8, the citizens of Gaston County will have the opportunity to vote on a $250 million school bond referendum.
+On Tuesday, May 8, 2018, the citizens of Gaston County had the opportunity to vote on a $250 million school bond referendum.
+The referendum was approved by voters with more than 69 percent of the vote.

 - New School Construction: $110 million